amazon-science/on-off-screen-prosodic-alignment/README.md

 ## Prosodic alignment for off-screen automatic dubbing

-This repository contains the sample dubbed video outputs along with the metadata files.
+This is the repository accompanying the cited paper below.
+It contains the sample dubbed video outputs (demos/) using the latest prosodic alignment model  along with the respective metadata files (metadata/).

-Be sure to:

-* Edit your repository description on GitHub

 ## Security